 When employees are enrolled in a Section 125 plan, employers deduct their contributions before withholding certain taxes.
-While the payments aren’t included in taxable wages on W-2s, employers may want to report the deductions in Box 14 on the W-2 form.
+While the payments aren’t included in taxable wages on W-2s, employers may want to report the deductions in Box 14 (and dependent care benefits also in Box 10) on the W-2 form.

 It’s important to note that not all benefits are excluded from the same taxes.
 For example, no federal income, Social Security, or Medicare taxes are taken from employees’ premiums.
 But premiums for employer-sponsored life insurance with coverage over $50,000 are subject to Social Security and Medicare taxes.

 When must employees make elections under a Section 125 Plan?

 An employee must make elections under a Section 125 plan before the first day of the plan year, or the date taxable benefits would currently be available (e.g., within their election period if hired during the year).
 This means that most employees will make their elections during an annual open enrollment period, with the elections taking effect on the first day of the plan year.
 Employees who become eligible for benefits during a plan year, such as new hires, usually make their choices during an initial enrollment period.

 What are the Pros and Cons of Section 125 Plans?